 Endogenous antigens are those located within the cytosol of the cells of the body.
 Examples include:

-c.
-Proteins that have escaped into the cytosol from the phagosome of phagocytes such as antigen-presenting dendritic cells,
+c. proteins that have escaped into the cytosol from the phagosome of phagocytes such as antigen-presenting cells

-4. The MHC-I molecules with bound peptides are then transported to the Golgi complex and placed in exocytic vesicles.
+4. The endoplasmic reticulum transports the MHC-I molecules with bound peptides to the Golgi complex.